No shell? No problem.

 curl -fsSL https://raw.githubusercontent.com/clement-tourriere/debux/main/install.sh | sh

-Installs to ~/.local/bin by default and refuses unverifiable release assets without checksums.txt.
+Installs to ~/.local/bin by default, refuses unverifiable release assets without checksums.txt, and verifies signed checksums when cosign is available.

 curl -fsSL https://raw.githubusercontent.com/clement-tourriere/debux/main/install.sh | sh -s -- --version v1.2.3